Light Blue Krenit Bowl by Normann Copenhagen

 Designed in 1953, the name Krenit is a combination of the name Krenchel and eternit (a fiber cement which is used for the coating on the bowl’s outside).
-The bowl has a distinct design with its matt black outside, thin edge and clear colored enamel inside.
+The bowl has a distinct design with its matte black outside, thin edge and clear colored enamel inside.
 In 1954, the bowl won a gold medal for its unique design in Triennalen (Milan, Italy).
 Up until the production stopped in 1966 the bowl had been produced in more than 1 million units.

 - Made in Denmark

 - Material: Enameled Iron